ArmDeveloperEcosystem/kubearchinspect/DEVELOPMENT.md

 # Releasing

-### Release workflow
+## Release workflow

 1. Navigate to the [GitHub Actions](https://github.com/ArmDeveloperEcosystem/kubearchinspect/actions/workflows/release.yml) page.
 2. Select the **Run Workflow** button.

-### Version Numbers
+## Version Numbers

 The version number will be automatically calculated, based on the news files.
+This information will also be displayed when running the `version` command.